Ben Brading 5 min read

 Future supply points should then be synchronised with the end date of this initial contract by:

-- Phased onboarding – Agreeing to add these supply points to your multi-site contract as they reach their contract end date, if your supplier allows this.
+• Phased onboarding – Agreeing to add these supply points to your multi-site contract as they reach their contract end date, if your supplier permits this.

-- Waiting for multi-site renewal date – Allowing supply points to reach the end of their fixed contract and then including them in the multi-site contract at the next available renewal date.
+• Waiting for the multi-site renewal date – Allowing supply points to reach the end of their fixed contract and then including them in the multi-site contract at the next available renewal date.

-To secure the best commercial gas and business electricity prices, we recommend requesting multi-site energy quotes from several suppliers.
+To secure the most competitive prices, we recommend requesting multi-site energy quotations from several suppliers.

-You’ll need to provide suppliers with the supply point details above, then request a quotation that encompasses your entire portfolio of supply points.
+You will need to provide suppliers with the portfolio data outlined above and then request a quotation that encompasses all supply points.

 Quotations can be obtained by contacting energy suppliers directly or by using a business energy broker.